HearyShen/SEULogin/README.md

 ## 1  Introduction

 Since August 1st, 2019, Southeast University has deployed a new webgate authentication system from [DrCOM]( http://www.drcom.com.cn/ ).
 The new webgate authentication system provides only Web interface for users to login, logout and manage their accounts.
+Also, the web login is based on javascript, which is not supported in text-based web browsers(e.g. w3m).

 However, no official solution for Linux server has been provided ever, which causes troubles for users logging into webgate on Linux server.
 Especially after mid-august, even the servers in server room are required to login webgate and charged 5 RMB every 10 GB.